Eykthirnyr/BO6-Terminus-Solver/README.md

 5. **Entering the Solution**:
    - After solving all three equations, input each result in the correct order into the computer.

-By decoding symbols into numeric values and then solving the equations, this puzzle serves as a great introduction to problem-solving and basic algorithms.